strattonite/gremlin-rs/README.md

 - g:Path data structure not yet implemented

-- driver::Client recieves queries to execute and handles reponses on same (tokio::spawn) thread so for very large throughput create multiple clients for multi-core parallelism (may implement client pool in future...)
+- driver::Client recieves queries to execute and handles reponses on same (tokio::spawn) thread so for very large throughput use ClientPool

+- due to AWS Neptune's DNS based request routing, when using ClientPool it is advised to create one read client for each read-only db server in the cluster to ensure requests are evenly distributed

 - parsing method means gremlin types are lost on deserialization and converted to serde_json::Value instead of GValue, could change in future if I implement a parser for GValue's but not currently needed